 Get a Mac: a series of three animated ads from 2007-08.

-John Lewis: from 2008, an ad featuring a cover of the Beatles' "From Me to You" (though I don't know who it's by).
+John Lewis: an ad featuring a cover of the Beatles' "From Me to You" (though I don't know who it's by).

 Macy's: an ad from 2008, though it evokes the 2009 special Yes, Virginia.